Josef Jennewein: Eastern Front

 On 28 January 1942, Jennewein was posted to 2.
-Staffel (2nd squadron) of Jagdgeschwader 51 (JG 51—51st Fighter Wing) and transferred on the Eastern Front.
+Staffel (2nd squadron) of Jagdgeschwader 51 (JG 51—51st Fighter Wing) and transferred to the Eastern Front.
 At the time, 2.
 Staffel was commanded by Oberleutnant Friedhelm Höschen who was transferred in March and handed command of the Staffel to Leutnant Erwin Fleig.
 The Staffel was subordinated to I. Gruppe (1st group) of JG 51 and was based at Staraya Russa.

+On 10 August, I. Gruppe of JG 51 was withdrawn from the Eastern Front and sent to Jesau, near present-day Bagrationovsk, to Heiligenbeil, present-day Mamonovo, to be reequipped with the Focke-Wulf Fw 190 A. The pilots were sent to Ergänzungs-Jagdgruppe West based at Cazaux, France for conversion training.
+Conversion completed, the Gruppe then relocated to Lyuban on 10 September.
+Here they came under the control of Army Group North and fought in the area south of Lake Ladoga.

 By the end of July 1942, when he was posted to serve as a flight instructor, he had added 12 Russian aircraft to his tally.
 He returned to 2./JG 51 before the end of the year, starting a surprising sequence of multiple victories.
-On 18 January 1943, as a Feldwebel, flying a Focke-Wulf Fw 190 as a wingman of Leutnant Joachim Brendel, he attacked a formation of nine Petlyakov Pe-2 bombers from 202 BAP, in the area of Velikiye Luki, and claimed five kills in five minutes (Brendel claimed three, actual Soviet losses were six).
+On 18 January 1943, as a Feldwebel, flying an Fw 190 as a wingman of Leutnant Joachim Brendel, he attacked a formation of nine Petlyakov Pe-2 bombers from 202 BAP (Bombardirovochnyy Aviatsionyy Polk—bomber aviation regiment), in the area of Velikiye Luki, and claimed five kills in five minutes (Brendel claimed three, actual Soviet losses were six).

 On 27 July 1943, Jennewein claimed his 86th and last aerial victory when he shot down an Ilyushin Il-2 ground-attack aircraft.
-Shortly after, he was posted as missing in action when his Focke-Wulf Fw 190 A-6 (Werknummer 550182 (Note: According to a document provided by the Deutsche Dienststelle (WASt), the Werknummer may have been 550181.) —factory number) was shot down by another Il-2 in aerial combat northwest of Mtsensk.
+Shortly after, he was posted as missing in action when his Fw 190 A-6 (Werknummer 550182 (Note: According to a document provided by the Deutsche Dienststelle (WASt), the Werknummer may have been 550181.) —factory number) was shot down by another Il-2 in aerial combat northwest of Mtsensk.

 Summary of military career

 Aerial victory claims

 According to US historian David T. Zabecki, Jennewein was credited with 86 aerial victories.
-Spick also lists Jennewein with 86 aerial victories, including five during the Battle of Britain and further 81 on the Eastern Front, claimed in 271 combat missions.
+Spick also lists Jennewein with 86 aerial victories, including five during the Battle of Britain and a further 81 on the Eastern Front, claimed in 271 combat missions, and a mission-to-claim ratio of 3.15.
 Mathews and Foreman, authors of Luftwaffe Aces - Biographies and Victory Claims, researched the German Federal Archives and found records for 83 aerial victory claims.
 This number includes five on the Western Front and 78 on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 44234".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.